 For well better than a decade, a distinguished older gentleman has been collecting our parking fares as we exit the garage in Atlanta.
 We hand him our ticket, he calculates the cost, you hand him your payment, and he raises the gate so that you can drive out.
 Along the way he exchanges pleasantries, a bit of weather and perhaps a bit of news.

-It has been this way for well better than a decade, both for the garage and for him.
+It has been this way for well better than a decades, both for the garage and for him.

 But times change, technology changes, people’s expectations change.